formalblocks/DbC-GPT-v2/assets/file_search/erc7683_ref_spec.md

     /**
      * @notice Opens a gasless cross-chain order on behalf of a user
-     * @dev MUST validate: originSettler, originChainId, orderDataType, nonce uniqueness
+     * @dev To be called by the filler
-     * @dev MUST emit Open event
+     * @dev This method must emit the Open event
-     * @dev MUST mark nonce as used for replay protection
+     * @param order The GaslessCrossChainOrder definition
-     * @dev MUST mark orderId as opened for uniqueness
+     * @param signature The user's signature over the order
-     * @dev OrderId is computed as bytes32(order.nonce) */
+     * @param originFillerData Any filler-defined data required by the settler */
     /// @notice precondition order.originSettler == address(this)
     /// @notice precondition order.originChainId == SUPPORTED_CHAIN_ID